Special Tasks Department (Georgian police): Structure and leadership

 From february 2021, Zviad Kharazishvili, has headed the Special Tasks Department.
 In relation to his role in suspected electoral fraud in the 2024 Georgian parliamentary election and violence against protestors, Kharazishvili was sanctioned by authorities in the US, UK, and the Baltic states.

 As of December 2024, Mirza Kezevadze was a deputy head of the Special Tasks Department.

 Irakli Shaishmelashvili was head of the operational planning department of the Special Tasks Department until his resignation in on 3 December 2024.
 Four of his deputies and forty-four other members of the Ministry of Internal Affairs also resigned in early December.
 Shaismelashvili alleged that Kezevadze physically assaulted him after he announced his resignation, and that as a result of his resignation, he received death threats against himself and his family.
 In late December, after leaving Georgia for his and his family's safety, Shaishmelashvili gave an extensive interview.
 He stated that police violence was systematic and done under orders given by Kharazishvili and by Georgian Dream founder Bidzina Ivanishvili, who according to Shaishmelashvili are close colleagues of one another.
 Shaishmelashvili stated that no investigations into police violence were being conducted and that none were planned.

 Units

-The Special Tasks Department includes a robocop unit and a detention unit for use in street demonstrations.
+The Special Tasks Department includes a riot police unit and detention groups.
 During the post-28-November phase of the Georgian post-election protests, both units were present at the protests.
 In order to avoid prosecution, the employees present at the protests had no identification on their uniforms.
 According to Irakli Shaishmelashvili, the decision for Internal Affairs employees to be non-identifiable was made in 2021 by Zviad Kharazichvili, the head of the Department.